kubedb/website/content/docs/platform/v2026.7.10/api/README.md

 A machine-readable [OpenAPI 3.0.3 specification](../api/openapi.yaml) of this API is also available (`openapi.yaml`) — load it into any OpenAPI tool (Swagger UI, Redoc, `openapi-generator`) to explore the API or generate a client.
-A self-contained Swagger UI viewer (`api.html`, with the spec inlined) is available at the repository root.
+A self-contained, interactive [Swagger UI viewer](../api/reference/) (with the spec inlined) is also published for this release — open it to browse and try every endpoint in the browser.

 ## Overview